LokoMoloko98/Infrastructure-Testing-Nginx-Server-Container/README.md

 # Moloko's Testing Nginx Docker Container

 A simple web page hosted via the NGINX web server container.
-The purpose of this container is for testing on cloud infrastructure architectural designs.
+The purpose of this container is for testing cloud infrastructure architectural designs.